eerimoq/moblin/README.rst

 - Sometimes video hangs.
 Often when app is put into background.
 Or when changing settings.

+- Align picker styles with the rest.

 Ideas/plan
 ==========

 - Adaptive bitrate, but based on what?

+- Video effects:

+  - Repeat part of video multiple times.

+  - Sparks.

 - Lookup Twitch channel id from channel name.
 Possibly login to Twitch.